Preston Stutzman

-Preston Stutzman is a film producer and actor.
-He produced the 1999 independent film Chillicothe, which was screened at the Sundance Film Festival and the 2005 independent computer-animated film Hoodwinked!, which was one of the first computer-animated films to be completely independently funded.
+Preston Stutzman is an American film producer and actor.
+He produced the 1999 independent film Chillicothe, which was screened at the Sundance Film Festival and the 2005 independent animated film Hoodwinked!, which was one of the first computer-animated films to be completely independently funded.
 He also performed the minor role of Timmy in Hoodwinked!

 Early life

 Stutzman grew up in Ohio and graduated from Anderson University in 1992 with degrees in Computer Science and Marketing.
 While at Anderson University, he befriended fellow students Cory Edwards and Todd Edwards through involvement in the on-campus comedy show "Cheap Thrills".